jamesshore/ergotest/docs/assertion_api.md

 ## assert.fail()

-* assert.fail(message: string): never
+* assert.fail(message: string, actual?: unknown, expected?: unknown): never

 Fails with the provided message.
+If `actual` and `expected` are defined, then they will be included in the error rendering.

 [Back to top](#assertion-api)